-WASHINGTON, D.C. — After threatening to blow up a deal to provide relief to struggling Americans, President Donald Trump on Sunday signed a major coronavirus stimulus package along with an annual spending bill.
+WASHINGTON, D.C. — After threatening to blow up a deal that provides relief to struggling Americans, President Donald Trump on Sunday signed a major coronavirus stimulus package along with an annual spending bill.

 The move avoids a government shutdown before a Monday night deadline.

-“I applaud President Trump’s decision to get hundreds of billions of dollars of crucial COVID-19 relief out the door and into the hands of American families as quickly as possible,” said Senate Majority Leader Mitch McConnell.
+“I applaud President Trump’s decision to get hundreds of billions of dollars of crucial COVID-19 relief out the door and into the hands of American families as quickly as possible,” said Senate Majority Leader Mitch McConnell (R-Ky.).

-Democrats are on board with upping the direct payments, which were previously set at $600, but the president’s announcement left him at odds with his own party.
-On Dec.
-24, House Republicans blocked the House Democrats’ unanimous consent request to increase the checks to $2,000.
+Democrats are on board with upping the direct payments, which were previously set at $600, but the president’s announcement has left him at odds with his own party.
+On Thursday, House Republicans blocked the House Democrats’ unanimous consent request to increase the checks to $2,000.

-The House is expected to vote Monday on boosting direct payments to $2,000.
+The House is now expected to vote Monday on boosting direct payments.

 Republicans and Democrats clashed for several months before ultimately passing a package Dec.
 21 that would provide $600 checks to individuals and a weekly $300 supplement for those on unemployment.
 It would also allocate $330 billion for small businesses, as well as provide funding for food and housing assistance and vaccine distributions.

-Despite his administration negotiating the deal, Trump spent the weekend attacking the $900 billion coronavirus relief bill, demanding $2,000 checks and cutting out foreign aid.
+Despite his administration negotiating the deal, Trump spent the weekend attacking the measure, demanding larger checks and cuts to foreign aid.
 The president’s unexpected demands came as many unemployment programs expired over the weekend.
 Stimulus checks expected to reach people this week could now be delayed.

-On Dec.
-24, the Employment Development Department cautioned Californians that Pandemic Unemployment Assistance and Pandemic Emergency Unemployment Compensation will end without legislative action.
+On Thursday, the Employment Development Department in California warned residents the Pandemic Unemployment Assistance and Pandemic Emergency Unemployment Compensation would soon end without legislative action.

 “If Congress and the president do not extend the PEUC and PUA programs, both programs will end on Dec.
 31, with the last payable week for these benefits ending on Dec.
 26. If these programs were to expire, claimants would not be able to continue to certify for them,” the agency said.